OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 :::hint
 Renaming or moving cloud resources can cause target discovery to create duplicate targets.
 In most cases the old target will become healthy and be removed via the lifetime manager but in some cases the old target may still be healthy.
 In these cases, the old target must be removed manually.

-Example: If you move an AKS Cluster to a different subscription and then update your Account in Server to use the new subscription ID, the old target will still validate correctly.
+**Example:** If you move an AKS Cluster to a different subscription and then update your Account in Octopus to use the new subscription ID, the old target will still validate correctly.
 When discovery occurs a new target will be created (with the new Subscription ID in the target name) and the old target will need to be removed manually.
 :::

 ### Overwriting manually added targets

-Manually added targets will only be overwritten by target discovery if they match the name format above exactly.
+Manually added targets can be overridden by Cloud Target Discovery but this will only happen if they match the name format above exactly.
 If they are different, a new target will be created.

 :::hint
-If you're using Cloud Target Discovery, we recommend avoiding manually added targets to avoid duplicate targets for a single cloud resource.
+We recommend avoiding manually added targets when using Cloud Target Discovery to avoid duplicate targets for a single cloud resource.
 :::

 ### Cleaning up unhealthy targets

-When a target has been created via Target Discovery, it is monitored by Server.
+When targets are created via Cloud Target Discovery, they are monitored by Octopus.
 When the cloud resources are removed, Octopus will detect unhealthy targets and remove them periodically.

 :::hint
-Server will not remove unhealthy targets immediately, it will wait at least an hour before removing them.
+Server will not remove unhealthy targets immediately, it could take up to approximately an hour before old targets are removed.
 :::

 ## Examples